dylanpieper/ShinySurveyJS/readme.md

 ## Setup Dynamic Fields

 1. Create the table `entities` in your database to explore the example surveys and dynamic fields functionality.
-You can execute the following queries to create the table and insert the sample data, assuming your schema name is `public`.
+You can execute the following queries to create the table and insert the sample data.

 ``` sql
 CREATE TABLE entities (